jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Profile Section

-Profile Section is a feature of the Tick It site, users will have
+Profile Section is a feature of the Tick It site giving users some personality on the platform and also grouping all their relevant information in one central point.

 <details>
 <summary>Profile Section image</summary>